mikemolina/kalendas/README.md

   For the translation of output messages, you can test the perl script setting the environment variable LANGUAGE and/or LANG according to the idioms included in the package.
-In UNIX/Linux platforms and Woe/MSYS write
+In UNIX environments write

         $ env LANGUAGE=es kalendas

-  or in the symbol's system
+  or in the command prompt of Woe

         > set LANG=es
         > kalendas